karanchahal/papers/distributed_training.md

 2. A DAG model for scheduling computation and communication tasks.

-## MIXED PRECISION TRAINING WITH LARS
+## Mixed Precision Training With LARS

 ### What is LARS